The Float Experience

 Being physically still after finding a comfortable position you are happy wit h and remaining there combined with stilling your mind either through breath awareness or a focus word (mantra) can lead you into a state of holistic stillness.
 This is when the body is in a state of healing.

 When you have found a position which is comfortable just lie there, some experienced floaters ‘let go’ almost instantly.
 However, for new floaters laying still in unknown surroundings can be daunting.
-There is no set of rules to advise what is the best to do in the tanks, we just advise to not force things.
+There is no set of rules to advise what is the best to do in the room, we just advise to not force things.
 Try not to do anything.
 More importantly don’t expect something to happen.

 There is no need to consciously control your thoughts, allow the “mind chatter” to happen, this is part of de-stressing.
 For anyone that uses breathing techniques, it is pretty powerful to do them during your float session to get into a deeper relaxation state quickly.